johnfedoruk/bangular/aio/content/guide/glossary.md

 Function, property, and method names are typically spelled in camelCase.
 For example, `square`, `firstName`, and `getHeroes`.
 Notice that `square` is an example of how you write a single word in camelCase.

 camelCase is also known as *lower camel case* to distinguish it from *upper camel case*, or [PascalCase](guide/glossary#pascalcase).
-In Angular documentation, "camelCase" always means *lower camel case*.
+In Bangular documentation, "camelCase" always means *lower camel case*.

 ## CLI

-The Angular CLI is a `command line interface` tool that can create a project, add files, and perform a variety of ongoing development tasks such as testing, bundling, and deployment.
+The Bangular CLI is a `command line interface` tool that can create a project, add files, and perform a variety of ongoing development tasks such as testing, bundling, and deployment.

 Learn more in the [Getting Started](guide/quickstart) guide.